reflectoring/reflectoring.github.io/content/blog/2023/2023-05-07-organize-code-in-nodejs.md

 Some examples of these changes are the introduction of new features requiring the use of a new flavor of a database, and integration with external APIs.

 ## Using a Consistent Naming Convention
 Apart from the rules around organizing code, we should also use a consistent naming convention for our files, folders, and functions.
 Consistent naming helps to increase the readability of our code.
 We can use a variety of naming conventions, like camelCase, PascalCase, and snake_case.
-However,  irrespective of our choice,  we should ensure that the naming is consistent across our entire codebase.
+Irrespective of our choice,  we should ensure that the naming is consistent across our entire codebase.

 ## Conclusion
 Organizing code in a Node.js application is crucial for improving the readability, maintainability, and extendability of our code.